Wildflower season is here again, and Perth is bursting with gorgeous, vibrant and colourful wildflowers at every turn!

-Or better yet, switch off your devices completely and just enjoy the serenity: make like-minded friends and benefit from the knowledge of passionate wildflower enthusiasts on a guided wildflower walking or coach tour.
+Or better yet, meet like-minded friends and benefit from the knowledge of passionate wildflower enthusiasts on a guided wildflower walking or coach tour.
 Ready to start your Springtime wildflower spotting adventure?
 Here's our top tips!

 Wildflower Hotspots and Trails

-You'll find one of Perth’s most spectacular wildflower hotspots right in the heart of Perth City!
+You'll find one of Perth's most spectacular wildflower hotspots right in the heart of Perth City!
 One of the world’s largest inner-city parks, Kings Park and Botanic Garden is home to thousands of wildflower species right at our urban doorstep.
-Discover beautiful flowers on The Law Walk, Botanic Garden Discovery Walk and Bushland Nature Trail, or join one of the daily free guided walking tours through the park.
+Discover beautiful flowers along one of the trails including The Law Walk, Botanic Garden Discovery Walk and Bushland Nature Trail, or join one of the daily free guided walking tours through the park.

 Rottnest Island's 140 species of native plants are well adapted to the predominantly nutrient poor soils, along with the salty and often windy conditions.
 The most well-know native flower is the Rottnest Island daisy - actually a member of the carrot family, although it resembles a true daisy in its form.
 Fields of these bright purple flowers appear in spring and areas of Rottnest are transformed into carpets of purple.
 Although the daisy can be seen in most areas of the island, the dune areas behind Henrietta Rocks and Parker Point are especially attractive.
 The Rottnest Island Authority have more information about their native flora here.

-Nestled in the northern hills of the Darling Range, you'll find Chittering - home to farm-fresh produce, delish food and wine trails, and gorgeous wildflowers.
+Nestled in the northern hills of the Darling Range, you'll find Chittering - home to farm-fresh produce, stunning scenery and gorgeous wildflowers.
 Visit Chittering has a brochure of Chittering wildflower hotspots (PDF) to keep an eye out for.